ddsky/humor-api-clients/ruby/docs/MemesApi.md

 api_instance = OpenapiClient::MemesApi.new
 opts = {
   keywords: 'rocket', # String | A comma separated list of keywords.
-  keywords_in_image: true, # Boolean | Whether the keywords should be found in the meme's image.
+  keywords_in_image: false, # Boolean | Whether the keywords should be found in the meme's image.
   media_type: 'image', # String | The type of the content.
 Can be either 'image' or 'video' or specific formats such as 'jpg', 'png', 'gif', or 'mp4'.
   number: 3, # Integer | The number of results to retrieve between 1 and 10.
   min_rating: 7 # Integer | The minimum rating between 0 and 10 the result should have.